emerald-geomodelling/swaggerspect/README.md

 # Notes and caveats:

 * The API parameters for a class, are its properties, not the parameters to `__init__()`.
 * Parameters of unknown types / types with no equivalent in JSON, that have default values, are hidden/ignored.
 * A more elaborate schema for a parameter can be specified using typing.Annotated with an annotation that has a property `json_schema` containing a literal JSON Schema fragment.
+* Parameters of a class can be grouped into dictionaries in the schema, by sharing a common prefix (separated by `__`), and seting `group_parameters=True` in the call to `get_apis`.